 An even better way to up your magnesium intake, and the one recommended by Wellness Mama, may be topical – in spray form.
 It is absorbed by the skin in exactly the right amount you need (with no urgent trips to the bathroom).

-Good old-fashioned epsom salt baths are yet another topical supplementation strategy, and a relaxing one at that.
+Good old-fashioned epsom salt baths are yet another topical supplementation strategy, not to mention a relaxing way to spend some time.

 Got Mg?
 I do now.